I never realised I was a feminist until someone pointed it out to me.

 Could I have been more wrong?
 Nope!

 - the advocacy of women’s rights on the ground of the equality of the sexes

 Looking at this, I have to admit to myself I am a feminist.
 I voice my opinion in the name of equality of the sexes.

 Do I like a man to hold the door open for me?
 Of course!

-I also believe in trying to hang up the shelves on your own, not scoff at men who wear skirts and nailpoish, playing with HE-Man and SHE-Ra equaly as a little girl and with Frozen characters and cars as a little boy.
-I believe we are stuffing us in boxes for no reason other then society thought long time ago, that that would be more easy and certain people getting more power ot of it.
+I also believe in trying to hang up the shelves on your own, not scoff at men who wear skirts and nail polish, playing with HE-Man and SHE-Ra equally as a little girl and with Frozen characters and cars as a little boy.
+I believe we are stuffing us in boxes for no reason other than society thought a long time ago, that that would be more easy and certain people getting more power out of it.

 Having said this my feminist message of the month: I am a Superhero